alomrani/ev-charging-rl-attacks/README.md

 Outputs of a run will be saved to `outputs/dnn/run_X`

-To train an RL agent, use the following command and input required arguments:
+To train an RL agent with gamma=0, use the following command and input required arguments:

-`python train_rl.py --lr_model LEARNING_RATE --lr_decay LEARNING_RATE_DECAY --n_epochs NUM_EPOCHS --batch_size BATCH_SIZE --exp_beta EXP_BETA --gamma GAMMA`
+`python train_rl.py --lr_model LEARNING_RATE --lr_decay LEARNING_RATE_DECAY --n_epochs NUM_EPOCHS --batch_size BATCH_SIZE --exp_beta EXP_BETA`

-See `options.py` for other arguments that can be specified.
+To train an RL agent with gamma regularization, add the arguments `--regularize --gamma GAMMA` See `options.py` for other arguments that can be specified.

 Outputs of a run will saved to `outputs/[NUM_CARS]_[GAMMA]/run_X`